igreil/simplinvoice/README.md

   of starred commands.
 - An interface with babel, to choose language and/or currency (tax rates?) automatically
+- Documentation
+- When using \Credit, store credit larger than the amount owed leads to errors

 ## License and Disclaimer